Specific research interests

 Research projects and trajectory

-My research focuses on collective action, politics and everyday consumption practices.
-I’m particularly interested in how these play out in processes of change such as through protests and occupations, political or politicised forms of consumption and lifestyle, and shifting patterns and organisation of daily life.
+My research focuses on collective action, politics and everyday consumption practices, especially how these play out in processes of change.

-Theoretically I use social movements studies (and am particularly influenced by Melucci and thinking around alternative projects and prefigurative politics), the sociology of consumption, and theories of practice (and their link to collective action).
+Theoretically I use social movements studies, the sociology of consumption, and theories of practice (and their link to collective action).
 These have developed through several concrete research projects, collaborations and affiliations described below (for more detail see my list of publications).

 My PhD examined political and youth culture in Barcelona through a focus on spaces used for campaigning and alternative cultural production.
 This developed out of an interest in politicised forms of consumption.